kubernetes/enhancements/keps/sig-apps/4368-support-managed-by-for-batch-jobs/README.md

 ## Summary

-We support the "managed-by" label as a lightweight mechanism to delegate the Job synchronization to an external controller.
+We support the "managedBy" field as a lightweight mechanism to delegate the Job synchronization to an external controller.

 ## Motivation